Skip navigation

 It's important to keep in mind that there is no magic bullet diversity recruiting tool.
 You might consider adding a few different tools to your arsenal that make sense for your process and goals.

 Unconscious bias in the hiring process can appear in many forms.
 Job descriptions can discourage underrepresented populations from applying.
 Interview processes can prevent candidates from reaching the final hiring stage.
 Both can unintentionally work to perpetuate bias and limit workplace diversity.
-One way to mitigate unconscious bias and these pitfalls is by implementing the use of an equity audit

-• Standardize candidate assessments with structured interviews.
+• Standardize candidate assessments with structured interviews to ensure you can make apples-to-apples comparisons.

-6. How to retain a diverse workforce
+How to retain a diverse workforce

 • Do your employees feel like they can bring their whole selves to work?